Piney River Trailhead gives access to the Corner Group from the South.

 Here the scrambling fun begins.
 You will cross five major towers and numerous smaller spines in between.
 East Corner Peak is the second tower counting from the East.
 The section between East Corner and Corner Peak is the most technical part of the ridge.
 Staying straight on the ridge line would be a Class V climb, but there is always a Class III option to get around the most difficult parts (this will include downclimbing from the ridge at one or two sections).

 The scrambling ends after you climbed over the second tower West of Corner Peak.
 The scraggy towers give way to flower filled meadows on the slopes of Northwest Corner Peak.

 Avoid climbing down the very steep scree filled slopes straight below Northwest Corner Peak.
 Continue on a faint trail to the saddle below Meridian Peak and hike down to the valley of East Meadow Creek right below you.

-Theoretically you should be able to pickup Trail 1889 on the East side of the creek which will get you back to the Piney River Trail.
-I was not able to detect the trail.
-In doubt follow East Meadow Creek downvally (heading south) until the river makes almost a 90 angle degree turn to the West (following the creek any furter would get you far away from Piney Lake).
+On the map you will see Trail 1889, connecting the East side of the creek with the Piney River Trail.
+I was not able to find the trail.
+If you cannot find it either, follow East Meadow Creek downvally (heading south) until the creek makes almost a 90 angle degree turn to the West (following the creek any furter would get you far away from Piney Lake).
 Leave the creek valley and hike uphill heading south to cross the ridge separating Meadow Creek from Piney River (you will cross dense forest and will not see any surrounding mountains, you need to trust your sense of direction).
 With luck you will run into trail 1889 on the other side (it was almost overgrown in summer 2011 even on the Piney River Valley side) otherwise just bushwhack downhilll until you are back on Piney River Trail

 Ice axe and crampons in early summer - a helmet is a must for all seasons